Can You Fix Bad Credit as a 20- or 30-Something?

 by Amanda Finn

 Millennials.
 They’re usually taking the heat for something somewhere on any given day.
 But a fact of life as a millennial is that they are generally earning less than their parents did when they were their age.
-So when it comes to credit cards, there is a good chance that a millennial is in debt.

 Here’s the thing: Tackling credit card debt and therefore improving your credit score is a balancing act.
 On the one hand, you have to pay down your balances, and on the other hand, you need to stop increasing those balances.

 One way of tackling the balances issue is by creating a lump consolidation loan.
 A consolidation loan can put together the money that you owe into one payment rather than several.
 That means paying one (or no) interest fee while only keeping track of one due date.
 This can save you time, money and sanity while doubling down against your credit card mountain (or molehill).

 According to chief side hustler Nick Loper (@nloper), of SideHustleNation.com, credit cards have offered him not just a means of finding free money, they’ve also built him a bridge to excellent credit scores.
 His main advice to young folks is to be smart about spending.

 “For young people starting out, just think of it like a debit card, but with some cool rewards and perks,” he said.
 “Don’t spend money you don’t have, but use it as an opportunity to prove you can be a responsible borrower.
 Building that credit history will make life easier for you when applying for other credit down the road.”

 He even created a helpful guide to making the most of credit card perks that might be a good starting point for building credit entitled Credit Card Rewards 101.

 Loper’s advice is well worth taking, as he says he has never paid a cent of credit card interest.